 Not looking for a doula but have questions about your birth plan?

-You may want to focus their support on writing a birth plan without hiring a doula for several reasons.
+You may want to focus your support on writing a birth plan without hiring a doula for several reasons.

 In today’s climate, many hospitals have strict Covid-19 rules and exclude the opportunity to have a doula at your side.
 If you are only allowed one support person at your side during your baby’s birth, that person will be solely responsible for communicating your wishes, which is a big responsibility!
 My services will allow you both to feel calm and confident when talking to your providers.